pateldeev/cs480Patel/PA2/README.md

   -eyeX: specify X-coordinate of camera eye position <br>
   -eyeY: specify Y-coordinate of camera eye position <br>
   -eyeZ: specify Z-coordinate of camera eye position <br>
+  -m: specify if menu should be used (0 for false, anything else for true)

 The default behavior can be achieved with the following arguments
 ```bash